 This course provides an overview of needs assessments: analysis, specifications, and designs involved in developing formal information systems.
 Main topics covered include application of structured systems modeling and analysis tools, and use of software modeling tools.
-The emphasis is on managing projects related to information systems used in the daily operation of libraries and information centers used by technical staff and the information consumers.
-The course focuses on information as a product and its role in the operation of an organization as a whole and the impact of change on the integration of resources, work flow and usability.
+The emphasis is on managing projects related to information systems used in the daily operation of libraries and information centers used by technical staff and the information as a product and its role in the operation of an organization as a whole and the impact of change on the integration of resources, work flow and usability.